Skip to content

 Manufacturing software is not just forms over tables.
 A change to one master can affect production planning, material planning, cleaning validation, equipment readiness, inventory, protocols, sampling, release decisions, and audit posture.

-Entity Blueprint gives Vyuh a common language for that world:
+Blueprint gives Vyuh a common language for that world:

 • modules compose applications